Latrell Schaumkel

-Latrell Schaumkel (born 27 July 1994) is a professional rugby league footballer who plays as a er for Toulouse Olympique in the Super League.
+Latrell Schaumkel (born 22 July 1994) is a former professional rugby league footballer who last played as a er for Toulouse Olympique in the Super League.
 He previously played for Villeneuve in Elite 1.
 He played lower grades in Australia before moving to France and is an international with Niue.

 Background

 Schaumkel played junior rugby league with Richmond Rovers before progressing through the ranks at Manly, North Sydney Bears and Newtown Jets before furthering his career in France.

 Club career

 Manly-Warringah Sea Eagles

 In 2010 Schaumkel was a member of the Manly Warringah Sea Eagles Harold Matthews Cup side.
 He graduated in 2011 to the S. G. Ball Cup.
 In 2012, he progressed to the Holden Cup making five appearances and scoring one try.
 In 2013, he scored a further 6 tries in 18 more appearances and also played 3 times in the NSW Cup.

 North Sydney Bears

 Schaumkel played for North Sydney in the NSW Cup between 2015 and 2017.